 Number 4: Iron

 This may be closely related to Number 3 but an iron is a necessity when you produce a business travel show.
 Our crews have interviewed Presidents and captains of industry, so they have to look good and there isn’t always time to send out clothes for pressing.
 That is of course unless you’re in Egypt.
-The Four Seasons Cairo managed to do laundry in under 1 hour so they get an honorable mention in this category.
+The Four Seasons Cairo managed to do laundry in under 1 hour so they get fist place in this category.
 But any hotel that provides a working iron gets our nod.

 Number 5: A Room With A View

-Here the clear winner is Governor’s Camp in the Masai Mara in Kenya.
+We have stayed in some amazing places – with ocean, city, mountain or vineyard views.
+But the clear winner is Governor’s Camp in the Masai Mara in Kenya.
 The view from our exquisite luxury tents of the lush natural environment was like a scene from a movie.
 The camp features colonial-style tents nestled in the bucolic African countryside resplendent with tropical plants and tranquil rivers.
 The really cool thing about Governor’s Camp is that it is right in the Mara, one of the world’s great national parks.
 This means animals can wander through the camp at will.
 Don’t worry the staff are trained to protect the guests but they don’t interfere with the natural experience.

 That’s it for part two, but stay tuned and we’ll keep laying out more great features that we’ve enjoyed in hotels.
 In the meantime, feel free to send us your favorites as well.